Next Game

 -

-Morel went 0-for-3 with a walk and a run scored in Tuesday's win over the Dodgers.
+Conine went 2-for-4 with a solo home run and a second run scored in Tuesday's 6-4 loss to the Phillies.

 ...
 See More ...
 See Less -